Public-Health-Scotland/hsmr/README.md

 * In the master/markdown folder, open both `.Rmd` scripts and click "knit"
 * Check output
+* A couple of manual steps are required to finish off the markdown documents (adding cover page, table of contents and formatting tables correctly).
+They are outlined in the readme in the [National Statistics Publication Templates repository.](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template)

 The raw output files from this process also feed into the Tableau dashboard, so once they are ready, they should be moved to the appropriate folder.

+The raw output files (csv datafiles, basefiles) all have the publication date in the name, so there is no need to archive as each time the process is re-run, new files will be created.
+The only files which do get overwritten are the publication document files, but these are copied over to the publication folder as part of the normal publication process so are already archived.